MixedRealityLab/cardographer-platform/docs/miro.md

 To investigate:
-- Setting metadata on the frame to identify the board id/type, and perhaps whether to exclude by default
+- Setting metadata on the frame to identify the board id/type, and perhaps whether to exclude by default; note needs to be done by plugin
-- Setting metadata on a shape to identify the tag id (rather than text) and whether x and/or y are scales.
+- Setting metadata on a shape to identify the tag id (rather than text) and whether x and/or y are scales; note needs to be done by plugin
 - Ditto for marking a parallel annotation track.